-How does PGS work?
+How does PGT-A work?
+Exploring this question

 Do I still need to have genetic testing during the pregnancy?

-Is PGD safe?
+Is PGT-A safe?

 PGT-A was introduced in 1990, and the procedure does not appear to affect the development of the embryo and subsequent pregnancy or the child once it is born.
 However, more follow up studies are needed.